 Disclosure on Affiliation

-As of May 2017, I became a member-distributor of Young Living (a company based in Salt Lake City, Utah that produces top-quality therapeutic-grade essential oils).
+As of May 2017, I became a member-distributor of Young Living (a company based in Lehi, Utah) that produces natural wellness products including pure, therapeutic-grade essential oils, supplements, mineral-based beauty products, and the like).
 As such, my posts on essential oils in this blog will focus solely on my personal experiences and knowledge gained from my own use of Young Living oils.
-This means I will be unable to write about, discuss, promote, or comment on other brands of essential oils effective from the day I became part of the Young Living family.
-This disclosure does not cover my possible mention of other essential oil brands that I may have encountered in the past (prior to joining YL) as part of my blogging events.
+This means I will be unable to write about, discuss, promote, or comment on other brands of essential oils effective May 2017.
+This disclosure does not cover my possible mention of other essential oil brands that I may have encountered in the past (prior to joining YL in May 2017) which was part of blogging events I attended.

 This blog’s comment moderation is activated.
 As this is a yoga and wellness blog, and as my goal is to keep it on a positive and wholesome note wherever possible, comments posted will have to be individually approved or disapproved by me.
 I do not accept libelous or curse language.
 Readers with differing opinions will be allowed as long as the comment is done in good taste.